 Upon completion of this offering, we will have 84,929,525 shares of common stock outstanding, or 85,304,525 shares if the underwriters' over-allotment option is exercised in full.
 Of these shares, the 2,500,000 shares sold in this offering, and 375,000 shares of the over-allotment option if exercised, will be freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by holders subject to lock-up agreements or by any of our affiliates within the meaning of Rule 144 under the Securities Act, which generally includes executive officers, directors and 10% stockholders.
-Of the 84,929,525 shares of our common stock to be outstanding on the closing date of this offering, approximately 40,224,210 shares will be locked-up as a result of agreements that existing stockholders have signed restricting their ability to transfer our stock for 180 days after the closing of this offering (which includes 15,000,000 shares of our common stock to be issued upon the conversion of our series A convertible preferred stock effective upon the closing of this offering and 2,000,000 shares of our common stock being purchased in this offering by Digital Power Lending, LLC, assuming it purchases \$10.0 million of shares of common stock at the assumed public offering price of \$5.00 per share in this offering).
-Certain of these holders will be subject to a lock-up agreement that will allow them to sell, beginning on the Leak-Out Period Commencement Date, up to 1/3 (33%) of their shares in any rolling 30-day period, with a daily cap of 10% of the traded volume on Nasdaq.
-Holders subject to this version of the lock-up agreement will be released from such upon lock-up on upon the earlier of (i) the 90th day after the Leak-Out Period Commencement Date and (ii) the meeting of certain stock price and trading volume thresholds, which release would be no earlier than the 10th trading day after the Leak-Out Period Commencement Date.
+Of the 84,929,525 shares of our common stock to be outstanding on the closing date of this offering, approximately 40,224,210 shares will be locked-up as a result of the agreements that each of our directors, executive officers and substantially all holders of more than 5% of our outstanding common stock, as well as certain other parties, have signed restricting their ability to transfer our stock and other Lock-Up Securities for 180 days after the date of this prospectus (which includes 15,000,000 shares of our common stock to be issued upon the conversion of our series A convertible preferred stock effective upon the closing of this offering and 2,000,000 shares of our common stock being purchased in this offering by Digital Power Lending, LLC, assuming it purchases \$10.0 million of shares of common stock at the assumed public offering price of \$5.00 per share in this offering).
+Certain of these holders will be subject to a lock-up agreement that will allow them to sell, beginning on the Leak-Out Period Commencement Date, up to 33.3% of their shares and other Lock-Up Securities in any rolling 30-day period, with a daily cap of 10% of the traded volume on Nasdaq.
+Holders subject to this version of the lock-up agreement will be released from such lock-up upon the earlier of (i) the 90th day after the Leak-Out Period Commencement Date and (ii) the meeting of certain stock price and trading volume thresholds, which release would be no earlier than the 10th trading day after the Leak-Out Period Commencement Date (collectively, the "Leak-Out Provisions").
 Substantially all of the remaining approximately 44,705,315 shares, held by persons who are not deemed to be affiliates (at the time of or at any time during the three months preceding a sale), were either sold by us in a Regulation A offering and are freely transferable or are restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering, and have been beneficially owned for at least one year.
 All of these remaining shares are currently eligible for sale.